christophermayorga/zillow-clustering-project/README.md

 ````

 ### Outline
 The organization of this project is visualized below.
 Only Final_Model.ipynb and the .py files are necessary to reproduce.
-However, the module notebooks go more in-depth than the final notebook.
-Both the module notebooks and pdfs are additional resources about the project.
+However, the images folder contains screenshots of charts made during exploration.

 <p align="center">